wannier-berri/wannier-berri-org/README.md

 Compling
 ---------

-to generate the html just type "make"  (you need the sphinx installed, and prbably some other extensions)
+to generate the html just type "make"  and you will get the result in the `./html` folder, which you can check locally.

+you need the sphinx installed, and prbably some other extensions

 `pip3 install sphinx sphinx_pyreverse sphinx_sitemap sphinx_rtd_theme`